The 2022 elections

 - You can vote if you own or manage property in the municipality but are not a resident, but you need to complete an enrolment form to be included on the General Manager’s Roll for owners/occupiers or corporate bodies.

-Voting at local council elections in Tasmania is not compulsory.
-However, if you have an interest in your local municipal area and are concerned to see that your local council performs to your expectations, you are encouraged to exercise your democratic right and vote.
+Voting at local council elections in Tasmania is compulsory.
+Your vote will contribute to the outcomes in your local municipal area.
+To see that your local council performs to your expectations, you are encouraged to exercise your democratic right and vote.

 For more information on enrolment, visit the Tasmanian Electoral Commission website.